How to Visit Dyker Heights Christmas lights in NYC

-If you're lucky enough to visit New York at Christmas time, you can't miss the most beautifully decorated neighbourhood in the city - it's like a movie!
+If you're lucky enough to visit New York at Christmas, don't miss the best decorated neighbourhood in the whole city.
+It's like something out of a film!

 Isabel Catalán